2600hz/kazoo/applications/callflow/doc/nomorobo.md

 ### About Nomorobo

 Connect to [Nomorobo](https://www.nomorobo.com/) and get a spam score on the caller.
-Branch based on likelyhood of the call being spam.
+Branch based on likelihood of the call being spam.

 #### Schema